DanB91/dcpu/dcpu-pp/README.md

 small and manageable.
 The filenames are expected to be all lower-case.

 All this presupposes that each included file contains at least one label with the same name as the reference.
-The preprocessor checks the included code to make sure this is the case.
+The pre-processor checks the included code to make sure this is the case.

-### Preprocessor modes
+### pre-processor modes

 The application operates on a list of pre-processor types which register themselves at startup.
 They can be included in the parsing session through